5 Types of People To Always Surround Yourself With

-An optimist will forever be looking for the silver lining in a bad situation.
-No matter what you’re going through, they can show you the positive side of your situation which can help reduce your stress and anxiety and improve your ability to stay positive during times of stress.
+Optimists will forever look for the silver lining in a bad situation.
+No matter what you’re going through, they can show you the positive side of your situation, which can help reduce your stress and anxiety and improve your ability to stay positive during times of stress.

-Sometimes we have goals in life that we just don’t know how to accomplish.
-Creating a path for ourselves can get difficult and sometimes we can’t see the next step we need to take.
+Sometimes we have goals that we don’t know how to accomplish.
+Creating a path for ourselves can get complex, and sometimes we can’t see the next step we need to take.

-Having someone goal-oriented, with superb planning skills can help you to break down your goals into small easy to reach accomplishments.
-They can work with you to figure out where your next move should be and help you with making decisions.
+Having someone goal-oriented with superb planning skills can help you break down your goals into small, easy-to-reach accomplishments.
+They can work with you to figure out where your next move should be and help you make decisions.

 3 – The TrailBlazer

-People who blaze their own paths in life are the most courageous people I know.
-To be able to do this, and do it confidently and persistently requires a lot of insight into yourself, and also the ability to read people and judge situations quickly.
-Because if you can’t do any of that, then it becomes much harder to negotiate your new path forward; society will put hurdles in your way; your peers will challenge you and question you; your friends will try to bring you down.
+People who blaze their own paths in life are the most courageous.
+To do this and do it confidently requires a lot of insight into yourself and the ability to read people and judge situations quickly.
+Because if you can’t do any of that, it becomes much harder to negotiate your new path forward; society will put hurdles in your way; your peers will challenge you and question you; your friends will try to bring you down.

-Having someone who can help you take a step back and view situations objectively, and can help you gain a whole new perspective to problem-solving and overcoming challenges.
+Having someone who can help you take a step back and view situations objectively can help you gain a whole new perspective on problem-solving and overcoming challenges.

-If you haven’t dealt with shitty life situations, then it becomes very hard to empathize with those who have.
-Those who have been dealt a bad hand at life are some of the best empathizers.
+If you haven’t dealt with difficult life situations, it becomes tough to empathize with those who have.
+Those who have been dealt a bad hand in life are some of the best empathizers.

-Having someone in your life that has overcome adversity, has gone through life-changing events, that has faced personal and/or professional challenges, can help you to put yourself in someone else’s shoes.
+Having someone in your life who has overcome adversity, has gone through life-changing events, and has faced personal and/or professional challenges, can help you put yourself in someone else’s shoes.
 They can show you what life is like for the other person and help you emotionally connect with others.

 Another way to put this is that this person (or these people) can help you keep an open mind about others and avoid quick judgments.

-Someone who’s traveled the world has a ton of stories to tell.
+Someone who’s traveled the world has plenty of stories to tell.
 They also are likely to be adventurous and willing to try new things.

-This friend will help you out of your comfort zone and will teach you things about society and world culture that you probably never knew.
+This friend will help you out of your comfort zone and teach you about society and world culture that you probably never knew.

 The Advantage Of Having Different Types of People In Your Life

-The more diversity you have in your life (not just talking about race here), the better off you are (we all are).
+The more diversity you have in your life (not just talking about race), the better off you are (we all are).
 Different types of people and personalities have different ways of thinking and approaching life.
-Just because someone is doing something different than you doesn’t make them bad, or wrong, or weird.
-It just means its different.
+Just because someone does something differently than you doesn’t make them bad, wrong, or weird; it just means it’s different.
 We all have things that work for us that don’t work for others.
 There’s no right or wrong way to live (unless you’re a murderer or a thief, in which case please re-evaluate your decisions).

 The point here is to continue to learn from others.
-It’s easier to do that if you surround yourself with the types of people who challenge you, make you think, help you gain perspective and teach you new things based on their own pursuits and experiences.
+It’s easier to do that if you surround yourself with the types of people who challenge you, make you think, help you gain perspective, and teach you new things based on their pursuits and experiences.

-The types of people I’ve mentioned above are the ones who not only have worked hard and overcome obstacles, but they understand how to navigate problems, work through hardships, plan and prepare for issues that may arise and live life in the moment.
+The types of people above are those who not only have worked hard and overcome obstacles but also understand how to navigate problems, work through hardships, plan and prepare for issues that may arise, and live life in the moment.

-Nothing that I mentioned includes race or gender or established personality types.
+Nothing mentioned includes race or gender, or established personality types.
 None of this has to do with being an introvert or an extrovert.
-Everyone, no matter what they look like, come from, or their personality is capable of any of the above traits.
-I think its more important to look for these traits and surround yourself with them as much as possible.
+Everyone, no matter what they look like, where they come from, or their personality, is capable of any of the above traits.
+It’s more important to look for these traits and surround yourself with them as much as possible.

-Give yourself the benefit of making a strong group of friends who are confident and can support you and teach you.
-Find your squad and keep em close.
+Give yourself the benefit of making a strong group of confident friends who can support you and teach you.
+Find your squad and keep them close.